DanielBerns/100-days-of-code/log.md

 Forgot to tweet.
 I am working with two (or three) days long sprints.

 ## Day 19 - (292298123): Tuesday 23 August, 2022
-Day 016 of #100DaysOfCode.
+Day 017 of #100DaysOfCode.
 Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
-Today, I get the data from factbook-2000.
+Today, I got the data from factbook-2000.
 I think that with low effort, I can get the data from factbook-2001

 However, factbook-2002 to factbook-2017 are hard stuff.